Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 You may also be charged with other offenses, such as domestic battery by strangulation, which is classified as a third-degree felony in Florida.

-What makes a domestic assault and battery convictions different from other assault and battery convictions are the additional penalties, restrictions on those accused prior to trial, and social stigma.
-If arrested for domestic assault or battery, you probably will not be able to immediately bond out of jail, you may be ordered to avoid contact with the victim, if you have a concealed carry license it will be suspended, and any arrest may be used against you in divorce or other family law proceedings.
+What makes convictions for this crime different from other assault and battery convictions are the additional penalties, restrictions on those accused prior to trial, and social stigma.
+If arrested for these charges, you probably will not be able to immediately bond out of jail, you may be ordered to avoid contact with the victim, if you have a concealed carry license it will be suspended, and any arrest may be used against you in divorce or other family law proceedings.

 Domestic assault and battery cases are also NOT eligible for record sealing.